basisai/examples/binary_class/README.md

 ![flowchart](./doc/flow.png)

 ## Goals
-At the of the tutorial, the user will be able to
+At the end of the tutorial, the user will be able to
 - set up pipelines in Bedrock
 - monitor the training
 - deploy a model endpoint in HTTPS